idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

-Of course, if it's the second form, ie. the second argument is a list, and we're implicitly constructing a function from it then we need to re-tag the newly created function with the source ode properties of the original.
+Of course, if it's the second form, ie. the second argument is a list, and we're implicitly constructing a function from it then we need to re-tag the newly created function with the source code properties of the original.

 ``idio_meaning()`` invokes: